ai-winter/python_motion_planning/README.md

 planner.run()       # run both planning and animation
 ```

-More examples can be found in the folder `examples` in the repository.
+More examples can be found in the folder `test` in the repository.

 ## Documentation